RedistributiveComputing/r-and-r/content/blog/workshop-application.md

 Students will engage skills ranging from technical (e.g. network visualizations and Python-based Jupyter notebooks) to listening and dialogue skills used in community engagement.
 All backgrounds and skill levels are welcome.
 Participants may join for a single workshop or for all three.

-Please fill out this [form](https://forms.gle/jygtWTSyF4DjWUPK8) to apply by March 15th at 11:59 PM.
-Confirmation will be sent by March 16th via a Google Calendar invitation with the location and time for each workshop.
+Please fill out this [form](https://forms.gle/jygtWTSyF4DjWUPK8) to apply.
+Confirmation will be sent via a email Google Calendar invitation with the location and time for each workshop.

 Involved Organizations: